Nobody loves getting cold calls. (Well, almost nobody. If you’re the exception, drop your number in the comments below).

 We agree with Saleshacker and only suggest incorporating InMail into a sequence or cadence in instances of significant personalization for a small number of high-value accounts.

 But, when done right, InMail has high response rates: three times more than emails.
-However, InMail is very costly, which conflicts with the core purpose of sales engagement, which is to reach personalization at scale.
+However, InMail is very costly, which conflicts with the core purpose of sales execution, which is to reach personalization at scale.

 Pro Tip: If your team relies on extremely targeted account-based sales, then your overall strategy will be very different from a high-volume outbound process.
-If you want more customized advice for a smaller portfolio, we can help you leverage a sales engagement platform to keep your strategic funnel running smoothly.
+If you want more customized advice for a smaller portfolio, we can help you leverage a sales execution platform to keep your strategic funnel running smoothly.

 Do this instead